 New Praga R1 racer is designed to be a turn-key option for major championships

 You may not have heard of Praga, but that’s OK — not many have.
 Although it has more than 100-years of history behind it, the Czech-based firm has generally bubbled under most people’s radar, even though it could — once, possibly — have been a genuine rival to the likes of Skoda and Tatra.
-Praga has built most things that move in its long history — automobiles, trucks and buses, motorcycles, aeroplanes, military and agricultural machinery — but now it’s making racing cars.
+Praga has built most things that move in its long history — automobiles, trucks and buses (check out wireline companies in odessa tx here), motorcycles, aeroplanes, military and agricultural machinery — but now it’s making racing cars.

-Racing cars that you can buy, and which will be essentially turn-key ready for several national championships and races.
+Racing cars that you can buy from a Car Dealer, and which will be essentially turn-key ready for several national championships and races.
 This is the Praga R1, and if it goes half as fast as it looks, it should be capable of blowing most of the competition off the track.